-Take a trusted friend shopping to get her honest opinion on your after dark look, and if your long evening gown is a flouncy taffeta affair that wouldn’t look out of a place in the bridal party of a 1980s wedding, perhaps it’s time to head to your nearest department store to find something a little more sleek and modern?
+Take a trusted friend shopping to get her honest opinion on your after dark look, and if your long evening gown is a flouncy affair that wouldn’t look out of a place at a wedding, perhaps it’s time to head to your nearest department store to find something a little more sleek and modern?

 For him: The classic tuxedo.
 Why not?
 How often do you get the chance to channel the ultimate in timeless style?
 Don’t forget to polish those shoes!

 For her: You’ll know your perfect dress when you find it, and with so many figure-fixing options out there, there’s something for everyone.
 But remember, even though the little black dress is a classic, colour or deep navy look better on most people, especially on the more, ahem, mature of us!
 Don’t be afraid to throw a little sparkle at it – now’s the time to shine in a red carpet-worthy outfit.

 For every rule, there’s an exception, and this is definitely true when it comes to cruise lines and their dress code policies, so don’t close that suitcase just yet!
 Here are some notable exceptions you need to be aware of on the following lines:

 We all know Cunard’s famous for being the go-to cruise line for those who want to flaunt their finery on the formal nights, but it’s not all diamond chandelier earrings and rustling silk…

 Cunard’s Elegant day dress code is similar to a Smart Casual code on other cruises.
 The denim that many lines allow for these days is occasionally spotted on Cunard but most cruisers lean towards the side of formality and leave their favourite skinnies at home.